Recipes

 2 tablespoons dry yeast

 Take milk, sugar and dry yeast.
-Stir and let stand a few minutes untilyeast bubbles ups thoroughly.
+Stir and let stand a few minutes until yeast bubbles ups thoroughly.

 1 dozen eggs